sarukuku/retris/README.md

 5. Create a PR
 6. Profit

+### Server side hot reloading

+There is a Nodemon config for server side hot loading.

+1. Install the Nodemon CLI tool: `npm install -g nodemon`
+2. Start the dev app using: `nodemon`

 ## How to deploy?

 When a PR is merged to master it's automatically deployed to https://reaktor-tetris-staging.herokuapp.com/.
 Master is deployed manually via Heroku to https://reaktor-retris-production.herokuapp.com/.
 To access the apps you'll need access.
 Joonas (@aki7) can help you with this.